-... with the Constitutional Treaty in prospect, thought should be given to setting up a more formal solution to handle requests for preliminary rulings concerning the area of freedom, security and justice, where appropriate, by amending the Statutes of the Court [of Justice].
-The Commission is invited to bring forward - after consultation of the Court of Justice - a proposal to that effect.
+...in the perspective of the future Constitutional Treaty, thought should be given to setting up a more formal solution to handle requests for preliminary rulings concerning the area of freedom, security and justice, in particular by amending the Statute of the Court [of Justice].
+The Commission is invited to come forward - after consultation of the Court of Justice - with a proposal to that effect.

-In order to facilitate full implementation of the principle of mutual recognition, a system providing for objective and impartial evaluation of the implementation of EU policies in the field of justice, whilst fully respecting the independence of the judiciary and consistent with all the existing European mechanisms, shall be established.
+In order to facilitate full implementation of the principle of mutual recognition, a system providing for objective and impartial evaluation of the quality of justice, whilst fully respecting the independence of the judiciary and consistent with all the existing European mechanisms, shall be established.